ExposedCat/advent-of-code/README.md

 # Advent Of Code | TypeScript | Deno
-Note that some tasks are missing and ineffective, I've never consumed a single code protein bar
+Note that some tasks are missing or ineffective, I've never consumed a single code protein bar

 ## State
 ### 2023